mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/clusters/attach-cluster/attach-eks-cluster/index.md

    <p class="message--note"><strong>NOTE: </strong>If you are not using the Mac OS X operating system, this command will not work.
 If you are using the Linux operating system, enter the following command: <br/><code>cat kommander-cluster-admin-config | xclip -selection clipboard</code></p>

-Now that you have kubeconfig, go to the Kommander UI and follow these steps below:
+Now that you have kubeconfig, go to the DKP UI and follow these steps below:

 1. Select **Clusters** from the left sidebar navigation, and then select the **Add Cluster** button in your Kommander window.